Arcade Academy

 We’re here to help:

-If you are interested in learning more about our Diversity Scholarship, or would like to be updated when the next round of applications opens, please contact Abby Fudor, Managing Artistic Director at afudor@arcadecomedytheater.com
+If you are interested in learning more about our Diversity Scholarship, or would like to be updated when the next round of applications opens, please contact Abby Fudor, Director of Artistic Programs at afudor@arcadecomedytheater.com

 Learn more about Arcade’s improv classes here.